UKRI Future Leaders Fellowships Round 11

 Expressions of Interest

-While Round 11 has not yet been officially announced by UKRI, we are anticipating this to have a summer 2026 deadline on the same lines as Round 10.
-In anticipation of the call opening, the University of Glasgow welcomes interested candidates, both internal and external, to get in touch with their respective four Colleges to let us know of their interest in submitting an application with the University.
+The University of Glasgow welcomes interested candidates, both internal and external, to get in touch with their respective four Colleges to let us know of their interest in applying with the University.
+Please work with your College research support office and your academic sponsor to start working on the internal application form.

 Contact details for College Research Support Offices